Kiriş

 Kiriş (Turkish: /ci.ˈɾiʃ/) is a neighbourhood of Kemer, a municipality and district in the Antalya Province of Turkey.
 As of 2024, the population of Kiriş is 1,273 people.
 Kiriş is located 5 km from Kemer proper, and 65 km from Antalya.
 During the summer, Kiriş is visited primarily by Russians and Germans.
 Kiriş offers multiple five-star hotels for the tourists to stay in.

+The Turkish rally of the World Rally Championship was organized in Kiriş.